rajarshi008/Scarlet/paper.md

 The ARSENAL [@GhoshELLSS16] and FRET [@GiannakopoulouP20a] projects construct LTL specifications from natural language, we refer to [@Li13d] for an overview.

 The two state-of-the-art tools for learning logic formulas from examples are:

 * FLIE [@NeiderGavran18] infers minimal LTL formulas using a learning algorithm that is based on constraint solving (SAT solving).
 * SYSLITE [@ArifLERCT20] infers minimal past-time LTL formulas using an enumerative algorithm implemented in a tool called CVC4SY [@ReynoldsBNBT19].

 Existing methods do not scale beyond formulas of small size, making them hard to deploy for industrial cases.
 A second serious limitation is that they often exhaust computational resources without returning any result.
 Indeed theoretical studies [@FijalkowLagarde21] have shown that constructing the minimal LTL formula is NP-hard already for very small fragments of LTL, explaining the difficulties found in practice.

+# Acknowledgments

+This project was funded by the FWO G030020N project `SAILor` and Deutsche Forschungsgemeinschaft (DFG) grant no. 434592664.

+# References